dimgerasimou/binaries/dwmblocks/README.md

 ### Usage

-Returns current volume and state, notifies it along the default sources info.
-Can launch pulsemixer, or easyeffects.
+Returns current volume and state, notifies it along the default source's and sink's info.
+Can launch easyeffects and can change volume or mute.

 ### Dependencies

-- wireplumber
-- st
 - audiocontrol (in this repo)
 - easyeffects
+- libpulse (compile time)